Bullying in the Workplace

 It is important to remember that bullying is a continued pattern of behaviour and not an isolated incident.

-The Cost of Bullying
+The Cost of Bullying in the Workplace

 If you’re fortunate enough to be employed in a business that is friendly and supportive, you may not understand the scale to which workplace bullying is a problem.
 Bullying and Harassment creates an unhappy and unproductive workplace which can result in poor morale and poor performance: